Video Link: https://vimeo.com/282203004

 The research was funded by the National Institutes of Health and the Agency for Healthcare Research and Quality.

 And Another Study Agrees...

-In another study, research again suggests that low Testosterone levels may indicate that men face a higher risk of sudden cardiac arrest.
+In another study, research again concludes that Low-T may signify that men face an elevated risk of sudden cardiac arrest.

-An investigation team from Cedars-Sinai Heart Institute, which published its findings in Heart Rhythm, analyzed Testosterone levels in 149 patients who experienced sudden attacks and found unusually low Testosterone levels (“low-T”) among the men and extraordinarily high estradiol levels among both the men and the women.
+An investigation team from Cedars-Sinai Heart Institute, which published its findings in Heart Rhythm, evaluated Testosterone levels in 149 patients who suffered unexpected attacks and found uncommon cases of Low-T with the men and unusually soaring estradiol levels in both the men and the women.

 “Because [sudden cardiac arrest] is usually fatal, we are constantly looking for ways to predict which patients are susceptible so we can concentrate on prevention,” said study author Sumeet Chugh, MD, in a news release that accompanied the publication of the results.